-- a rent guarantee of increases based on the Consumer Price Index only for the next 5 years; - £8.7m of investment in homes and environmental works over the first 5 years; - the ability to meet government energy efficiency standards by the 2020 deadline; - £100,000 to promote community development activity; - current tenancy rights are protected; - a continued ANCHO local identity; - a local office based in Irvine; - · Local Management Board with delegated local decision-making powers; and - ANCHO is still a registered housing association and charity, but is now part of Cairn Housing Group.
+- a rent guarantee of increases based on the Consumer Price Index only for the first 5 years and implementation of a group rent policy thereafter; - £8.7m of investment in homes and environmental works over the first 5 years; - the ability to meet government energy efficiency standards by the 2020 deadline; - £100,000 to promote community development activity; - current tenancy rights are protected; - a continued ANCHO local identity; - a local office based in Irvine; - Local Management Board with delegated local decision-making powers; and - ANCHO is still a registered housing association and charity and is part of the Cairn Housing Group.
 A review of governance and constitutional arrangements will take place over the next two years.

-REPORT OF THE BOARD OF MANAGEMENT (INCORPORATING THE STRATEGIC REPORT) FOR THE YEAR ENDED 31 MARCH 2019
+REPORT OF THE BOARD OF MANAGEMENT (INCORPORATING THE STRATEGIC REPORT) FOR THE YEAR ENDED 31 MARCH 2020